 Here are the results for the six-month period:

 - 2 Black women nominated for awards programs

 - 3 BIPOC image sets developed for 2 national brands

 - 5 guest posts and single-source editorial opportunities secured with major industry platforms

-- 10% of monthly and annual business budget spent with Black entrepreneurs and businesses
+- 10% of monthly and annual business budget spent with BIPOC and LGBTQ entrepreneurs and businesses

 - 19 classes, workshops and webinars, including Michelle Johnson's Dismantling Racism training and the University of Alberta's Indigenous Canada course (If you know of a MOOC exploring the Indigenous experience in the US, please email me!)

 These activities don't compel me to hang a Mission Accomplished banner.
-Rather, they inspire me to keep working, to encourage other white business owners and decision-makers to do more, and to stand up for Black and Indigenous people, and other people of color.
+Rather, they inspire me to keep working, to encourage other white business owners and decision-makers to do more, and to stand up for Black, Indigenous and other people of color, and LGBTQ individuals.

 As President Johnson noted, our work is not done.